ukrainian-serge/CAPSTONE.io/index.md

 <img src="./imgs_charts/bill_2.jfif" style="float:center" height="300" width="400">

-<i>"Whether I'm at the office, at home, or on the road, I always have a stack of books I'm looking forward to reading." ~
+*"Whether I'm at the office, at home, or on the road, I always have a stack of books I'm looking forward to reading."

-Bill Gates</i>
+**~ Bill Gates**

 - reads about [50 books per year](https://www.businessinsider.com/rich-people-like-to-read-2015-8), which breaks down to 1 per week
 - Bill wants you to read [these 5 books from 2019](https://time.com/5746591/bill-gates-best-books-2019/)